Photo: Unknown (prototype asset) / project prototype

 Price: ¥8,000–20,000/night (~€49–122) | Location: Shinjuku

-Nishitetsu Inn provides the most complete economy hotel experience in Tokyo — the extraordinary clean and modern rooms (Japanese hotel cleanliness standards mean even budget properties are extremely clean and well-maintained), the excellent breakfast, and the central Shinjuku position.
+Nishitetsu Inn provides one of the most complete economy hotel experiences in Tokyo — clean, modern rooms (Japanese hotel cleanliness standards mean even budget properties are extremely well maintained), a good breakfast, and a central Shinjuku position.

 Capsule Hotels:

-• 9h (Nine Hours) Shinjuku (the design capsule hotel — the extraordinary space-age pod design, individual climate control, excellent shower facilities): ¥4,000–8,000/night; genuinely one of the finest budget sleeping experiences in Tokyo
+- 9h (Nine Hours) Shinjuku (the design capsule hotel — space-age pod design, individual climate control, excellent shower facilities): ¥4,000–8,000/night; genuinely one of the best budget sleeping experiences in Tokyo

-• Book and Bed Tokyo (the bookshelf-lined capsule hotel — the pods are surrounded by 1,500 books; the reading experience is the marketing): ¥4,500–9,000/night; extraordinary concept
+- Book and Bed Tokyo (the bookshelf-lined capsule hotel — the pods are surrounded by 1,500 books; the reading experience is the marketing): ¥4,500–9,000/night; a memorable concept

 Choosing by Neighborhood